-There are so many beautiful stories and books centered on Christmastime!
-Today we’re sharing two traditions to help you enjoy some Christmas stories with your family and loved ones!
+Do you love to read?
+These beautiful Christmas reading traditions will help you enjoy some Christmas stories with your family and loved ones!

 Christmas Book Traditions